igorski/drunk-dragon-vs-the-drag-queens/README.md

 * When player clicks on non-navigate-able tile, navigate as close to the tile as possible (take dominant distance on x-y coordinate and keep reducing until path is found)
 * Overworld must become lighter when morning comes
 * Keep track of important dates (Christmas, New Year)
+* Fix popup of objects at screen edge
 * world-renderer isValidTarget|maxWalkableTile|and pre calc of waypoints is duplicating environment-actions unnecessarily!
 * if you are feeling brave you can start using the unused tiles in the floor sheet in environment-bitmap-cacher for the corner types
 * setIntoxication should be generic update character effect (so it works with any character, not just player)?